Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

   - two gigabit ethernet network interfaces

-It would cost roughly 5,000 $ (3,200 euros), based on an estimation_ from DELL.
+It would cost roughly 5,000 $ (3,200 euros), based on this estimation_ from DELL.
 Quite expensive for hobbyists of course, but rather affordable for professionals.

-Some intermediate configurations could be considerably less expensive [#]_, by building one's server using mass-market components aiming at the power-users, instead of seeking solutions in the professional market.
+Some intermediate configurations could be considerably less expensive [#]_, if building one's server using mass-market components aiming at the power-users, instead of seeking solutions in the professional market.
+Quad-cores are already quite affordable (400 euros).

 .. [#] Not to mention destocking operations.
 As an added bonus, dealing with non-cutting edge technologies leads generally to less trouble when installing and customizing the operation system (notably in the case of GNU/Linux).